James000916/MeowBlock/README.md

 ## Disclaimer

 This extension is designed for educational use only.
 It prioritizes user privacy by neither collecting nor storing any personal information from browsing activities.
-However, users should understand that the extension is provided "as-is," without warranties or guarantees, and the developers do not accept responsibility for any disruptions, damages, or losses that may occur during its use.
+However, users should understand that the extension is provided "as-is", without warranties or guarantees, and the developers do not accept responsibility for any disruptions, damages, or losses that may occur during its use.